 In September 2019, an article in northjersey.com stated, “After reading stories about the USS Ling being vandalized, Palmer, who resides two hours north of Louisville, said he got together with some other individuals to ‘save the submarine and see if we can give it a good home.'”

-The Submarine Memorial Association didn’t have the resources to fix all that the Ling needed – in came the LNM Museum which convinced a group of volunteers they were going to save the sub.
+The Submarine Memorial Association didn’t have the resources to fix all that the Ling needed – in came Palmer and his LNM which convinced a group of volunteers they were going to save the sub.

 This volunteer recruitment was done through a Facebook group, created by Louisville Naval Museum, called Save the USS Ling – this group was initially set to public, then private, then paused in September 2022 when someone began questioning where all the money that had been donated to the LNM went – the group can no longer be seen on Facebook.